tf-encrypted/tf-encrypted/README.md

 # Installation

-tf-encrypted is available as a package on [PyPI](https://pypi.org/project/tf-encrypted/) supporting Python 3.5+ and TensorFlow 1.12.0+ which can be installed using:
+TF Encrypted is available as a package on [PyPI](https://pypi.org/project/tf-encrypted/) supporting Python 3.5+ and TensorFlow 1.12.0+ which can be installed using:

 ```bash
 pip3 install tf-encrypted